mythmakerseven/groupread/README.md

 - ~~better looking group list, probably some flexbox with book covers~~ ⭐⭐

-- list of groups the current user has joined, preferably as a navbar dropdown (current status: the API call mentioned above returns a group list, just need to make the dropdown menu now) ⭐⭐
+- ~~list of groups the current user has joined, preferably as a navbar dropdown~~ ⭐⭐

 - editing functionality (mostly implemented, still missing on the front-end for top-level posts) ⭐⭐